python/cpython/Doc/library/enum.rst

 .. class:: EnumCheck

-   *EnumCheck* contains the options used by the :func:`verify` decorator to ensure various constraints; failed constraints result in a :exc:`TypeError`.
+   *EnumCheck* contains the options used by the :func:`verify` decorator to ensure various constraints; failed constraints result in a :exc:`ValueError`.

    .. attribute:: UNIQUE